Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Result

 \subsection{Sensitivity to test data}

-To measure the discrepancy of each model's results from Test Set 1 and 2, we used the two-sided t-test and JSD.
-The null hypothesis and alternative hypothesis for the t-test are as follows:
+To measure the discrepancy of each model's results from Test Sets 1 and 2, we used the two-sided t-test and JSD.
+The null hypothesis and alternative hypothesis for the t-test are listed in Appendix~\ref{ap:hyp_test}.
 Except for our model trained with the subsets of 5,000 articles, it was evident to reject $H_0$.
 This means that both models have discrepancies in AUROC from Test Set 1 and Test Set 2.

-However, BERT always had a higher amount of discrepancy measured by JSD.
+However, BERT always had a higher discrepancy measured by JSD.
 This indicated that BERT always showed distant results in Test Set 1 and Test Set 2 in every case.
-This provides evidence that our model is more robust to test data than BERT.
-This discrepancy is shown in Figure~\ref{fig:violin} and Table~\ref{tab:results} as well.
+This provides evidence that our model is more robust to test data than BERT (further reported in Figure~\ref{fig:violin} and Table~\ref{tab:results}).